-Canadian Zinc is expected to respond in a suitable and timely manner to directions and requests issued by the Review Board.
+Fortune is expected to respond in a suitable and timely manner to directions and requests issued by the Review Board.
 Such requests include but are not limited to the Terms of Reference for the Developer's Assessment Report, information requests, requests for document translation, deficiency statements, and requests for public hearing and technical session presentations, among others.

 The developer (and any other interested party) may present additional information at any time to the Review Board beyond what is requested during the environmental assessment process.
 The Review Board encourages the developer to continue consulting all potentially-impacted communities and organizations throughout the environmental assessment process.
-The Review Board may request that the developer provide written records of consultations and other meetings for the public registry in a format acceptable to the parties to the meeting, with a focus on reporting how the consultations have influenced the design of any part of the development or any steps the developer plans to take to mitigate a concern or issue.
-The developer is also welcome to provide responses for the public record to submissions by other parties.
+The Review Board may request that the developer provide written records of consultations and other meetings for the public registry in a format acceptable to the parties to the meeting, with a focus on reporting how the consultations have influenced the design of any part of the developer is also welcome to provide responses for the public record to submissions by other parties.